 Please let your Admissions Manager know via the email address on your offer letter or call us on +44 (0) 24 7765 2152 if you would like to defer your entry.

-We will issue CAS letters for January starters from November 2020.
+We aim to issue CAS letters approximately 2 months before enrolment opens for each intake.
 In cases where you must provide further evidence such as bank statements, CAS release may take a little longer.

 If you are studying a degree level course, we accept a range of robust English language qualifications equivalent to IELTS.
 These will be assessed in your application, but include the following: